On the convergence result of the gradient-push algorithm on directed graphs with constant stepsize: Gradient-push algorithm and related basic results

 \section{Gradient-push algorithm and related basic results}

 In this section, we review the gradient-push algorithm and some preliminary results for obtaining the convergence estimates of the gradient-push algorithm.

 We consider a directed graph $G= (V,E)$ with the vertex set $V = \{1,2,\cdots, n\}$ and the edge set $E \subset V\times V$, where the communication between agents are performed.
 Here $(i,j) \in E$ means that there is a directed edge from agent $i$ to $j$.
-We define the set of in-neighbors of agent $i$ by { } and the set of out-neighbors of agent $i$ is defined by{ } {Throughout this paper, we assume that $G$ satisfies the following two assumptions: \begin{itemize} \item (G1) Every vertex of $G$ has a self-loop, i.e.,
+We define the set of in-neighbors of agent $i$ by { } and the set of out-neighbors of agent $i$ {by}

+Throughout this paper, we assume that $G$ satisfies the following two assumptions: \begin{itemize} \item (G1) Every vertex of $G$ has a self-loop, i.e.,

-\item (G2) $G$ is strongly connected, i.e., $G$ contains a directed path from $i$ to $j$ for every $(i,j)\in V\times V$. \end{itemize}} We set $d_j = |N_j^{out}|$ and
+\item (G2) $G$ is strongly connected, i.e., $G$ contains a directed path from $i$ to $j$ for every $(i,j)\in V\times V$. \end{itemize} We set $d_j = |N_j^{out}|$ and